Dimitri Tiomkin: Early life and education

-Dimitri Tiomkin was born in Kremenchug, Poltava Governorate, Russian Empire (today part of Ukraine).
+Dimitri Zinovievich Tiomkin was born on May 10, 1894, in Kremenchug, a city then in the Poltava Governorate of the Russian Empire and now in Ukraine.

 His family was of Jewish descent; his father, Zinovy Tiomkin, was a "distinguished pathologist" and associate of professor Paul Ehrlich, and later a notable Zionist leader.
 His mother, Maria Tartakovskaya, was a musician who began teaching the young Tiomkin piano at an early age.
 Her hope was to have her son become a professional pianist, according to Tiomkin biographer Christopher Palmer.
 Tiomkin described his mother as being "small, blonde, merry and vivacious."

 Tiomkin was educated at the Saint Petersburg Conservatory, where he studied piano with Felix Blumenfeld, teacher of Vladimir Horowitz, and harmony and counterpoint with Alexander Glazunov, mentor to Sergei Prokofiev and Dmitri Shostakovich.
 He also studied piano with Isabelle Vengerova.

 He survived the revolution and found work under the new regime.
 In 1920, while working for the Petrograd Military District Political Administration (PUR), Tiomkin was one of the lead organizers of two revolutionary mass spectacles, the Mystery of Liberated Labor, a mystery play for the May Day festivities, and The Storming of the Winter Palace for the celebrations of the third anniversary of the Bolshevik Revolution.
 He supported himself while living in Saint Petersburg by playing piano accompaniment for numerous Russian silent films.

 Tiomkin joined many exiles in moving to Berlin after the Russian Revolution to live with his father.
 In Berlin, from 1921 to 1923, he studied with the pianist Ferruccio Busoni and Busoni's disciples Egon Petri and Michael von Zadora.
 He composed light classical and popular music, and made his performing debut as a pianist playing Franz Liszt's Piano Concerto No. 2 with the Berlin Philharmonic.

 He moved to Paris with his roommate, Michael Khariton, to perform a piano duo repertory together.
 They did this before the end of 1924.